02 Jun Seoul’s Regeneration Project: Renewal of Sewoon Plaza

 Various forms of art displayed all over Sewoon Plaza make for an interesting walk around the venue.
 The courtyards on the third and fifth floors were previously used for fashion shows and events.
 Moreover, the rooftop is being transformed into an observatory, rest area and more.

-Seoul Metropolitan Government and the Seoul Design Foundation will also introduce Sewoon Plaza as a newly remodeled urban regeneration project at the opening ceremony of the 2017 Seoul Biennale of Architecture and Urbanism (Aug.
-31~Sept.
-3).
+Seoul Metropolitan Government and the Seoul Design Foundation will also introduce Sewoon Plaza as a newly remodeled urban regeneration project at the 2017 Seoul Biennale of Architecture and Urbanism (Sept.
+2~Nov.
+5).

 After a gradual transformation of the plaza’s atmosphere, Sewoon, through the biennale, will emerge as a new tour course and unique venue.